 Interestingly, the jury is out right now on IOTA’s future price predictions.
 Some indicators are bullish, with prices forecasted to be up to $20 by 2025.
 Other indicators are neutral or slightly bearish about IOTA’s prospects (but the current dip in the market at the time of writing is likely to be the reason why).

-How to Invest in IOTA
+How To Invest In IOTA

 There are several ways of making an IOTA investment.
 The easiest option is to buy IOTA’s currency (“MIOTA”) from an exchange or an online trading platform.
 If you plan to hold MIOTA for an extended time, the safest place to store it is in an offline wallet.
 To do this, you will need to download an IOTA wallet and send the MIOTA from the platform you purchased it from to the address of your wallet.
 Next, transfer your wallet to an external hard drive or a USB.
-Alternatively, you may wish to make a derivative bet by using a CFD (contract for difference) which is a contract with your broker relating to MIOTA.
+Alternatively, you may wish to trade by using a CFD (contract for difference) which is a contract with your broker relating to MIOTA.
 That way, you can leverage more funds on a MIOTA trade using CFDs.
-Another popular hedging technique is “short trades,” in which you bet on the value of MIOTA falling.
+Another popular hedging technique is “short trades,” in which you anticipate the value of MIOTA falling.

-Where to Make Your IOTA Investment
+Where To Make Your IOTA Investment

 IOTA has a lot of potential, all the more so for being such a forward-looking technology.
 It has proven itself over the years, and it has achieved a sizeable market cap ($2.2 billion).
 Currently, chart indicators are contradicting each other over the future price of its currency, MIOTA.
 This is most likely due to the current bear market at the time of writing.
 Despite this, some projections still see IOTA reaching $20 by 2025, nearly 40 times its current price.
 If you do want to make an IOTA investment, it is a good idea to learn how to use chart indicators yourself.
 Next, how to invest in IOTA?
-There are lots of derivative bets to choose from, or you can simply purchase MIOTA.
-Our online trading brokerage, “TradeOr,” can meet all your trading requirements, from buying MIOTA to leveraging money with CFDs and using chart indicators.
+There are lots of trades to choose from, or you can simply purchase MIOTA.
+Our online trading brokerage, TradeOr, can meet all your trading requirements, from buying MIOTA to leveraging money with CFDs and using chart indicators.